-Lease term
+Leasehold improvements Lease term

-4 - 10 years
+Furniture and fittings 4 - 10 years

-1 - 10 years
+Computer and engineering equipment 1 - 10 years

 The residual values, useful lives and depreciation methods are reviewed, and adjusted if appropriate, at each reporting date.

 An item of property, plant and equipment is derecognised upon disposal or when there is no future economic benefit to the Group.
 Gains and losses between the carrying amount and the disposal proceeds are taken to profit or loss.